-With this year’s trend favouring fluffier, bushier, more natural eyebrows, it has suddenly become more important to know how to grow eyebrows, or at least how to get thicker eyebrows fast.
+With this year’s trend favouring fluffier, bushier, more natural brows, it has suddenly become more important to know how to get thicker eyebrows, or at least how to fake the look and feel of thick eyebrows.

 READ NEXT: Thinning eyebrows and what causes hair loss

-Alternatively, if you don’t care about trends, you may still be keen to know how to make eyebrows grow because thinning eyebrows can age you prematurely.
-There could be a number of causes from ageing to diet (read our explainer for more details) but that doesn’t mean you have to live with it.
+Alternatively, if you don’t care about trends, you may still be keen to know how to make eyebrows grow because thinning eyebrows can age you prematurely, as can having the wrong eyebrow shape for your face and eye shape.
+You can read more about how to do eyebrows in our guide.

 Below we’ve detailed five tips on how to get thicker eyebrows – either naturally or by faking it until you make it.